 An effective portfolio approach to address a wider retirement ecosystem is key, but that won’t come casually.
 Our insurance team has developed an effective programmatic method that includes: 1) strategically identifying your role, 2) making agile buy-build-borrow decisions, 3) understanding varying maturity levels and 4) rethinking reinvestment within an ecosystem construct.

-With this structured approach, we see a few areas where retirement firms can expand.
+With this structured approach, we see three ways in which retirement firms can expand:

 There’s a clear opportunity in bridging the gap between retirement plans and offerings that help with health savings, especially in light of rising life expectancies and soaring healthcare costs.
 For participants, healthcare isn’t just a large fast growth market, it’s a financial problem that’s intertwined in planning and wellness goals.

-To take advantage of this opportunity, platform providers and record keepers might consider expanding to adjacent product lines such as health savings accounts or other health related services.
-Depending on the specific product, platform providers can might leverage common technology underpinnings such as payroll connectivity to help create a unified employee experience.
+To take advantage of this opportunity, platform providers and record keepers might consider expanding to adjacent product lines such as health savings accounts or other health-related services.
+Depending on the specific product, platform providers can leverage common technology underpinnings such as payroll connectivity to help create a unified employee experience.

 The recent wave of industry consolidation has been based largely on scale to find synergies and mitigate the impact of fee pressure.